 Covering funeral and medical costs.

-New Zealanders are among the most underinsured in the developed world.
 According to the Financial Services Council (FSC), only 41% of Kiwis have life insurance, and a staggering 4 in 5 lack income protection insurance.
-This significant gap leaves many households financially vulnerable, especially if the primary income earner is unable to work due to sickness, disability, or death.
+This gap leaves households financially vulnerable, especially if the primary income earner is unable to work due to sickness, disability, or death.

 Your debts: Include your mortgage, credit cards, and personal loans.